[FULL GUIDE] How Long To Cook White Fish In Oven

 On the other hand, if you prefer a slightly crispier texture or have thicker cuts of fish, you can increase the oven temperature to 450°F (230°C).
 Higher temperatures promote browning and can create a slightly caramelized and crispy exterior.
 However, be cautious when using higher temperatures, as white fish can dry out quickly if overcooked.

-Related: [FULL GUIDE] How Long To Cook Turkey Meatballs In Oven
+Related: [FULL GUIDE] How Long To Cook A Pumpkin In The Oven

 It’s important to note that a digital food thermometer can be a valuable tool in determining the doneness of your white fish.
 The recommended internal temperature for cooked fish is 145°F (63°C).
 Insert the thermometer into the thickest part of the fillet, ensuring it reaches the center, to ensure it has reached the proper temperature.